helium-toolchain/project-helium/src/Helium.Data.Castle/readme.md

 The total length field is omitted for primitive tokens (0x01 to 0x0B) as their length is already known.

 Each Castle file is wrapped into a compound token, the so-called Root token, which should also contain all names, indexed to their deduplication IDs.
-This root token should declare the total length of its string deduplication array as its total length; opening each file with `xxxxxxxx (total length of the names) 00 (root tokens are declared as 0x00) 0000 (skipping name deduplication)`, following by the name array and the payload.
+This root token should declare the total length of its string deduplication array as its total length; opening each file with `00 (root tokens are declared as 0x00) xxxxxxxx (total length of the names) 00  0000 (skipping name deduplication)`, following by the name array and the payload.
 Any file starting differently does not conform to the specification.

 Names can only consist of ASCII characters.